 Attach the Display Unit onto the Display Unit Tray on the Cart.
 The Display unit slides down into the tray, catching on both sides of the mount and is held in place with the pull pin.
 When a click is heard, the Display Unit is firmly in place.
 Adjust the angle of the Display Unit by loosening the hand-screws underneath the Display Unit Tray, rotating the Display Unit to the desired angle and tightening the hand-screws.
-To remove the Display Unit, disconnect all cables, pull out the pull pin and lift the Display Unit up.
+To remove the Display Unit, pull out the pull pin and lift the Display Unit up.

 Attach the Display Cable to the back of the Display Unit with the jackscrews.

 Connect the other end of the cable to the Sensor.
 Ensure the cable is routed as shown below.

+Set the battery onto the inclined shelf on the back of the cart.
+Align the Velcro on the battery to the Velcro on the cart.
+Secure battery by fastening the plastic buckle and tighten straps if necessary.
 Attach the Odometer and Battery Cables.
-The Odometer Cable connects to the closest receptacle on the Sensor.
-Attach the Battery Cable to the Sensor and the Battery.
-The system is now setup and ready to use.
+The Odometer Cable connects from the odometer to the closest receptacle on the Sensor.
+Attach the Battery Cable to the Sensor and the other end to battery.

-2.2.
-External GNSS (optional)
+2.2 External GPS (optional)

-The instructions for connecting the GNSS, mount and cable are below.
+The instructions for connecting the GPS, mount and cable are below:

-GNSS Mount - The GNSS mount attaches to the crossbar frame above the battery, using a quick release pin.
+GPS Mount - The GPS mount attaches to the crossbar frame above the battery, using a quick release pin.
 There is a pipe plug that needs to be removed first.

-Ensure the right-angle pole is pointed up, then insert the GNSS mount into the opening where the plug was removed and secure with the quick release pin.
-This allows the GNSS to sit directly over the middle of the GPR sensor.
-It comes with 5/8-11 UNC-1A threads at the top of the pole, which is standard for many GNSS receivers.
+Once that is done, ensure the pole is pointed up, then insert the GPS mount into the opening where the plug was removed and secure with the quick release pin.
+This allows the GPS to sit directly over the middle of the GPR sensor.
+It comes with 5/8-11 UNC-1A threads at the top of the pole, which is standard for many GPS receivers.

-2.2.1.
-GNSS Supplied by GPR Manufacturer
+2.2.1 GNSS Supplied by GPR Manufacturer

-If you have purchased the Geode[TM] GNSS Receiver by Juniper Systems[®] with your GPR system, it comes pre-programmed for use with the LMX[®] Display Unit.
+If you have purchased the GeodeTM GNSS receiver by Juniper Systems® with your GPR system, it comes pre-programmed for use with the LMX® Display Unit.